aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/050_databases/010_rds_database_reboot/_index.en.md

 ### Starting the validation procedure

 Connect to one of the EC2 instances in your auto scaling group.
 In a new browser window - we need to be able to see this side-by-side with the FIS experiment later - navigate to your [EC2 console](https://console.aws.amazon.com/ec2/v2/home?#Instances:instanceState=running;search=FisStackAsg/ASG) and search for instances named `FisStackAsg/ASG`.
-Select one of the instances and click the connect button:
+Select one of the instances and click the "Connect" button:

 {{< img "instance-connect-1.en.png" "Locate ASG instance" >}}